-People often mistake Cinco de Mayo for a celebration of Mexican independence.
-But they’re wrong.
+People often mistake Cinco de Mayo for a celebration of Mexican independence, which is not actually correct.

-In 1861 Mexico was suffering from financial ruin following years of internal strife.
-This was exploited by the French President Napoleon III, who thought it would be a fantastic time to try and build an empire there.
+In 1861, Mexico was suffering from financial ruin following years of internal strife.
+This was exploited by the French President Napoleon III, who thought it would be a good time to try and build an empire there.
 Mexico had defaulted on debts with Britain and Spain as well, but those two countries negotiated with the country and withdrew their navy.

 The French invaded Mexico in late 1861 with well-armed forces and stormed Veracruz, forcing the Mexican government and its forces to retreat into northern Mexico.

-When the French finally attacked, on May 5, 1862, the battle lasted from daybreak to early evening.
-The French ended up retreating after losing almost 500 soldiers.
-The Mexicans lost fewer than 100.
+When the French finally attacked, on 5 May 1862, the battle lasted from daybreak to early evening.
+The French ended up retreating after losing almost 500 soldiers, while the Mexicans lost fewer than 100.

 Was the battle significant?

-Mexicans were helped in part by the end of the Civil War, when the US was able to send their own troops to help out their besieged neighbour.
+Mexicans were helped in part by the end of the Civil War, when the US was able to send its own troops to help out its besieged neighbour.